Pastoral Care and Counseling

 Accredited by the Association of Theological Schools (ATS), seminars are offered as intensive, turbo-courses, and the degree may be completed in three years.

 The School of Divinity is accredited by the Commission on Accrediting of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275.
-Phone: (412) 788-6505opens phone dialer.
+Phone: (412) 788-6505.

 The Doctor of Ministry in Pastoral Care and Counseling is a thirty (30) hour degree program comprised of three components: seminars, supervision, and a ministry project.
 Five seminars are required for which eighteen (18) credit hours will be earned.
 Our doctoral students enrolled in the Pastoral Care and Counseling program follow a unique schedule that is comprised of one (1) week to ten (10) day intensive seminars that meet all day.